intrinio/intrinio-realtime-csharp-sdk/README.md

 		//await _optionsClient.JoinLobby(false); //Firehose - subscribe to everything all at once.
 Do NOT subscribe to any individual channels if you subscribe to this channel.
 This is resource intensive (especially with quotes).
 You need more than a 2 core machine to subscribe to this...
 		//await _optionsClient.Join(new string[] { "AAPL", "GOOG", "MSFT" }, false); //Specify symbols at runtime

-		//Maintain a list of options plugins that we want the equity socket to send events to List<Intrinio.Realtime.Equities.ISocketPlugIn> equitiesPlugins = new List<Intrinio.Realtime.Equities.ISocketPlugIn>();
+		//Maintain a list of equities plugins that we want the equity socket to send events to List<Intrinio.Realtime.Equities.ISocketPlugIn> equitiesPlugins = new List<Intrinio.Realtime.Equities.ISocketPlugIn>();
 		equitiesPlugins.Add(_equitiesCandleStickClient1Minute);
 		equitiesPlugins.Add(_equitiesCandleStickClient15Minute);